Enumeration of Anti-Invariant Subspaces and Touchard's Formula for the Entries of the $q$-Hermite Catalan Matrix

-\end{proposition} \begin{proof} Lemma~\ref{prop:recurrence} expands $|(\aa,\bb)_T|$ in terms of $X_a^T$, $X_b^T$, and $|(\aa',\bb')_T|$ where either $a'<a$, or $a'=a$ and $a'-b'<a-b$.
+\end{proposition} \begin{proof} Lemma~\ref{prop:recurrence} expands $|\beta^T(a,b)|$ in terms of $X_a^T$, $X_b^T$, and $|\beta^T(a',b')|$ where either $a'<a$, or $a'=a$ and $a'-b'<a-b$.
 The coefficients are polynomials in $q$ that are independent of $T$.
-Thus repeated application of Lemma~\ref{prop:recurrence} will result in an expression of the stated form in finitely many steps. \end{proof}
+Thus repeated application of Lemma~\ref{prop:recurrence} results in an expression of the stated form in finitely many steps. \end{proof}